Design Excellence Awards

 The Sycamore residence, is a grand revision for what was once two separate homes on two lots in Los Angeles.
 A brand new construction, large-scale, single family home was built in place.
 The home was designed in the Newport style of New England and fit perfectly on this new combined lot with an old growth Sycamore tree in the front yard.
 Details of a New England style home meant clad siding, varying roof lines and peaks to accommodate porches, and craftsman details in the woodwork and trim, such as corbels, arches, and flutes.
 All of the traditional details of this home are then juxtaposed with modern touches such as black trim and black windows and doors.

-“[this project] just goes to show you how multi-talented and flexible this Architect can be to accommodate his client’s preferences.”
+“… just goes to show you how multi-talented and flexible this Architect can be to accommodate his client’s preferences.”

 ArCH Juror Comments